 Other Post-Secondary Students

-Students applying to the Bachelor of Nursing (Collaborative) Program from another post-secondary institution must submit an application to the Bachelor of Nursing (Collaborative) Program and to Memorial University of Newfoundland; all applicants must meet the general admission/readmission requirements of Memorial University of Newfoundland.
-The deadline to apply is March 1st.
+Students applying to the Bachelor of Nursing (Collaborative) Program from another post-secondary institution must meet the general admission/readmission requirements of Memorial University.
+The deadline to apply is February 1.

-NOTE: Priority for admission is given to people who are from Newfoundland and Labrador.
+Priority for admission is given to applicants who are residents of Newfoundland and Labrador.
+However, out-of-province and international applicants are encouraged to apply.

 The courses required for admission are: